Obed Akwa: Military career

 Lieutenant General Akwa enlisted into the Ghana Military Academy in October 1975 and continued with his training at the Royal Military Academy, Sandhurst, United Kingdom, from January 1976 to March 1977.
 He was commissioned as a Second Lieutenant on 24 March 1977 and was first posted to the 1st Battalion of Infantry, as a Platoon Commander.
 Among the key appointments he has held include: Adjutant/Intelligence Officer, 1st Battalion of Infantry; Aide-de-Camp to the Chief of the Defence Staff; Adjutant and Company Commander, 2nd Battalion of Infantry; General Staff Officer, Grade III (Operations and Training) at the Headquarters 1 Infantry Brigade Group – now Headquarters Southern Command; Deputy Assistant Adjutant & Quartermaster General (DAA & QMG); Directing Staff, Ghana Armed Forces Command & Staff College (Junior Division); Course Commander, Ghana Military Academy; Deputy Army Secretary, Army Headquarters and Commanding Officer, 2nd Battalion of Infantry.
 Whilst in command of the 2nd Battalion, he was appointed as the Military Assistant to the Minister for Defence and thereafter became the Army Secretary at the Army Headquarters.

 Office of the President

 Gen Akwa was appointed to serve as the Aide-de-Camp (ADC) to the former President John Agyekum Kuffuor from 2005, till the end of his term in January 2009.

 Commander, Ghana Military Academy

 Between 2009 and 2012, the then Brig Gen Akwa was appointed Commander of the Ghana Military Academy.
-The Ghana Military Academy is a highly regarded and reputable tri-service academy which trains potential cadets for commissioning into the Officer Corp of the various arms of the Ghana Armed Forces.
+The Ghana Military Academy is a tri-service academy which trains potential cadets for commissioning into the Officer Corp of the various arms of the Ghana Armed Forces.